Performance-Based Navigation (PBN-I) EASA Complaint Course

 Fill out this field

-This 5-day Performance-Based Navigation (PBN I) course provides aviation professionals with a comprehensive understanding of PBN concepts, ICAO navigation specifications, and the practical application of Area Navigation (RNAV) and Required Navigation Performance (RNP) procedures.
+Performance-Based Navigation (PBN I) course gives aviation professionals a clear overview of PBN concepts and ICAO navigation specifications.
+It also explains the practical use of Area Navigation (RNAV) and Required Navigation Performance (RNP) procedures.

-Participants will gain foundational knowledge of Global Navigation Satellite System (GNSS) theory, airspace planning and design, instrument approach procedures, SIDs, and STARs.
-The course includes hands-on exercises and case studies to build competency in applying PBN concepts to operational and regulatory environments.
+Participants gain basic knowledge of Global Navigation Satellite System (GNSS) theory, airspace planning and design, and instrument approach procedures.
+The course also covers SIDs and STARs.
+Hands-on exercises and case studies support learning and help participants apply PBN concepts in operational and regulatory environments.

 Key Topics